 Read Also: How to disconnect VPN on iPhone

-6) Check Few Extra Security Layers on the Router
+6) Check a Few Extra Security Layers on the Router

 Before trying to access the router login page in the web browser, there is something you should know.